2018 Pittsburgh Steelers season: Week 1: at Cleveland Browns

 The Steelers started their season on the road against the Browns.
 After a scoreless first quarter, the Steelers struck first in the second when second-year RB James Conner ran for a 4-yard touchdown to make it 7–0 at halftime.
 After the break, the Browns went to work as Tyrod Taylor ran for a 20-yard touchdown to tie the game up at 7–7.
 However, the Steelers retook the lead with 2 more touchdowns: Ben Roethlisberger found Antonio Brown on a 22-yard pass followed up by Conner's second touchdown of the day from 22 yards out to make it 14–7 and then 21–7.
 In the fourth quarter however, it was all Browns when Carlos Hyde ran for a 1-yard touchdown followed by Taylor connecting with Josh Gordon on a 17-yard touchdown to make it 21–14 and then 21–21.
-In overtime, both teams' defenses showed out.
-Neither team would score, leading to a tie.
+In overtime, neither team would score, leading to a tie.

 With the tie, the Steelers started their season 0–0–1.
 It was the first time ever that they played the Browns to a tie game.
 This would snap their 6-game winning streak over the Browns.
 Also, the team's winning streak against division rivals was snapped.
 They also had their first tie game since 2002 against the Atlanta Falcons.
 Roethlisberger tied his career high of 5 turnovers in a game (3 interceptions, 2 lost fumbles) as the team turned the ball over 6 times including a Conner fumble late in the fourth quarter.
+Overall, he finished the game with a very poor 60.5 passer rating.

 On a positive note, the team's defense was able to get a turnover of their own (1 interception) and sack Taylor 7 times.
+The Steelers also held him to a passer rating of 51.8.